tamszabo/portfolio/_posts/2026-02-25-tableau-public-toolkit.md

-## My Work in Action
+## My Work in Action: The Nerazzurri Success

-To give you an idea of what I’ve been working on, here is one of my recent dashboards.
-I built this to focus on clear, executive-level insights—something I’ve specialized in throughout my time at Hyundai and beyond.
+To show you what this looks like in practice, I decided to step away from corporate KPIs and focus on a lifelong passion of mine: **Inter Milan**.

+Being a massive Nerazzurri fan, I wanted to showcase the club’s recent success through a professional lens.
+I built this dashboard not just as a tribute, but as a challenge to myself: to apply the same high-level, executive-style clarity I use at Hyundai to the "Beautiful Game."
+It’s one thing to say Inter is successful; it’s another to see the data prove it.

 <div class="not-prose my-12 overflow-hidden rounded-3xl border border-slate-700 shadow-2xl bg-slate-900">
     <div style="width: 100%; max-width: 1400px; margin: 0 auto;">